VISION FOR CHILDREN

 Saturday Clinic Requirements

-Approximately 2 weeks after the student eye exam, the glasses will be mailed to the school nurse to distribute to the students.
-Students who get their eyeglasses at the Dallas Services Vision for Children Saturday Clinic can have them repaired for $10 on replaced for $40.
+Approximately 2 weeks after the student’s eye exam, the eyeglasses will be mailed to the school nurse to distribute to the student.
+Students who get their eyeglasses at the Dallas Services Vision for Children Saturday Clinic can have them repaired for $10 or replaced for $40.
 A repair or replacement form can be mailed with a money order and the glasses will be returned to the school.
-If the student brings the glasses and payment to the Low Vison Clinic, a parent can pick them up at the Clinic.
+If the student brings the glasses and payment to our clinic, a parent may pick them up at the clinic.

-If a student already has a valid prescription, the Low Vision Clinic can fill the prescription for glasses for $40.
+If a student already has a valid eye prescription, the Vision Clinic can fill the prescription for glasses for $40.
 The school nurse can call and make an appointment for the student to choose a frame with the assistance of our optometric technician.